clas-web/multisite-csv-importer/readme.md

 These four fields are required for all posts and pages.

 - _site_ : The slug of the site.
-- _type_ : The type of resource to alter.
-Valid types are: "post" or "page".
+- _type_ : "post" or "page" or a custom post type.
 - _action_ : The action to take on the object.
 There are a number fo actions that can be taken.
 Further details on each of the actions are detailed under the type section.
   - _add_ : Adds a post or page, but does not check for duplicates before creation.